Migrations

 • Add a nullable column (ADD COLUMN).

-• Add a NOT NULL column that has a default — the default is materialised into the DDL (ADD COLUMN ...
+• Add a NOT NULL column that has a default — the default is written into the DDL (ADD COLUMN ...
 NOT NULL DEFAULT <value>) so YDB can backfill existing rows.

 • Remove a column (DROP COLUMN).